Salvador de Bahia is the 4th largest city in Brazil, and is situated in the Northeast of the country.

-A fisherman from Gamboa de Baixo.
-The fisherman’s livelihood is dependent on access to the sea.
+The livelihood of Gamboa de Baixo’s fishermen is dependent on access to the sea.

 The community centre in Gamboa de Baixo looks out to the ocean.
 The community has been misrecognised and portrayed as a place of drugs, criminality and dirt.
 These representations are perpetuated in the media.

 The Salvador coastline has undergone a series of urban development projects over the years.
 Urbanisation has been envisioned through ‘modernisation’ projects.

 Gamboa de Baixo is one of a number of vulnerable coastal communities facing challenges as a consequence of urban development.